chunsj/TH/README.md

   files.
 (If you want to do this, refer https://bitbucket.org/chunsj/pytorch.personal/) Though current version of th does not support CUDA, I have a plan to support them and for this, you will need libTHC and libTHCUNN under torch installation directory.
+  For this recent changes in libraries, there might be still some problems due to the function signature changes between aten and TH/THNN, these problems are under fixing if found.

 ## How to Load
   1. Build torch (to get libTH/libTHNN) or if possible build those library files.